geoffstevens8/remote-work-pack/README.md

 </div>
 <br>

 Remote work requires communication, collaboration, and discipline.
 Equipped with the right tools, you can make the most of your time working at home.
-The Remote Work Packs brings together some of the best extensions for Visual Studio Code to help your remote team be more productive—from anywhere in the world.
+The [Remote Work Pack](https://marketplace.visualstudio.com/items?itemName=thegeoffstevens.remote-work-pack) brings together some of the best extensions for Visual Studio Code to help your remote team be more productive—from anywhere in the world.

 ## [Code Time](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode)